jmccrae/lemon.patterns/README.md

 _Note: On the part of speech quotes are optional on single word values only_

+If one of more of the words in the expression are inflected the lemmatized form should be given, for example:

+    ClassNoun(["variedad"/"common noun" "cultivada"/"cultivado"/adjective],dbpedia:CultivatedVariety)

 ## Relational Nouns

 ![The relational noun pattern](https://raw.github.com/jmccrae/lemon.patterns/master/images/RelationalNoun.png)